SwiftisLife/LocalWeather/README.md

 # More information:
-This project was written in Atlanta, GA by Safina Lifa in October 2016.
+This project was written in Atlanta, GA by Safina Alexandra Lifa in October 2016.

 Please forward all questions and queries to: